Joanna Goodman

 The Inheritance

-The new novel from Joanna Goodman
+The new instant bestseller from Joanna Goodman

 "Wise, immersive and full of the fierce vulnerability that links women together, The Inheritance reminded me of a Meg Wolitzer novel.
 With immediately engaging characters and a multilayered story that is, at its core, an ode to the deep complexities of being female and the powerful ties of family in all its forms, this is an unforgettable novel from a genuine talent."